mathieu-benoit/hello-humanitec/docs/humanitec-default.md

     -f ${REDIS_NAME}/score.yaml \
     --extensions ${REDIS_NAME}/humanitec.score.yaml
 ```
-_Note: this part in the near future will be replaced by a Redis resource definition deploying
+_Note: this part in the near future will be replaced by a Redis resource definition deploying an in-cluster Redis database._

 ## [PA-HUM] Create the in-cluster Redis access resource definition